Police incident closes M1 near Sheffield in both directions over concerns for safety

-M1 Sheffield: Motorway closed in both directions by police over concern for safety incident
+M1 Sheffield: Motorway closed in both directions by police over concern for safety of a man

 and live on Freeview channel 276

-The M1 has been closed in both directions near Sheffield due to a police incident.
+The M1 was closed in both directions near Sheffield due to a police incident on Saturday.

 Motorists are encouraged to find alternative routes of travel and to avoid the area.
 There is currently no timeline for reopening.